Rendering-FIT/CADR/README.md

 * Linux: libx11-dev package

 ## Vulkan issues
-If applications on Linux are failing with error message:
+If applications are failing with error message:
-Failed because of Vulkan exception: vk::createInstanceUnique: ErrorIncompatibleDriver, it might be caused by no Vulkan driver installed.
+"Failed because of Vulkan exception: vk::createInstanceUnique: ErrorIncompatibleDriver" on Linux, "Failed because of Vulkan exception: vk::createInstanceUnique: ErrorInitializationFailed" on Windows, it might be caused by no Vulkan driver installed.
+On Windows, try to reinstall graphics driver.
 On Ubuntu distribution, you may check if there are any *.json files in /usr/share/vulkan/icd.d/.
 For AMD and Intel, installation of mesa-vulkan-drivers package might solve the problem.
-For Nvidia, installation of their graphics drivers might solve the problem.
+For Nvidia, installation of their graphics drivers could resolve the problem.